CoinGovernanceSystem/Legal/Terms and conditions CGS (EN).md

 * A statement that the information in the notification is accurate, and that the complaining party is the owner of the right that is allegedly infringed, or agent for the owner.
 * We should also let you know that CGS has a policy to terminate in appropriate circumstances the accounts of subscribers who are repeat infringers.

-Copyright © 2017 Governance System Platform.
-All rights reserved.
+Copyright © 2017 Wevern, Ltd. All rights reserved.

 ### 10. <a name="privacy-policy">**Privacy Policy**</a>

-Please review our [Privacy Policy](https://github.com/Icofunding/Legal/blob/master/cgs/Privacy%20Policy%20(EN).md) to understand how we collect information about companies and individuals through our Platform and Site.
+Please review our [Privacy Policy](https://github.com/CoinGovernanceSystem/Legal/blob/master/Privacy%20Policy%20(EN).md) to understand how we collect information about companies and individuals through our Platform and Site.

 CGS can modify or update the Privacy Policy from time to time and you should review this page and the Privacy Policy link periodically.
 Your continued use of the Service after any such change constitutes your acceptance of the new Terms of Use and Privacy Policy.
 If you do not agree to any of these terms or any future Terms and Conditions or Privacy Policy terms, do not use or access (or continue to access) the Service.